Health Insurance Exam mock test -Click Here>>

 4.)
 There is no negative marking for incorrect answers.

 5.)
 One can pass the exam with a score of 35 percent.

 The Insurance Institutes of India also conduct a pre-recruitment test for health insurance agents.
-Then, it issues certificates and diplomas to eligible candidates within two months of the announcement of the results, assuming that the candidate has already filled out the necessary election forms.
-In addition, in collaboration with the University of Mumbai’s autonomous department of Economics, the institute has also launched a one-year Postgraduate Diploma in Health Insurance program.
+It issues certificates and diplomas to eligible candidates within two months of the date of the announcement of the results, assuming that the candidate has already filled out the necessary election forms.
+In collaboration with the University of Mumbai’s autonomous department of Economics, the institute has also launched a one-year Postgraduate Diploma in Health Insurance program.

-Candidates who have completed XII are required to obtain a certificate and diploma.
-In contrast, those who have completed a graduate degree must pursue a Post-Graduate Diploma in Health Insurance.
+Candidates who have completed XII are required to obtain a certificate and diploma, while those who have completed a graduate degree are required to pursue a Post-Graduate Diploma in Health Insurance.
 Candidates can also get a certificate in health insurance from the Institute of Finance, Banking, and Insurance.